kartograph/kartograph.py-old/svgmap.py/readme.md

 Also, the SVG files store information on the projection parameters, which can be used by the JS API to reconstruct the projection in order to add more geo-located layers and features (like markers).

 **Note** that creating perfectly styled static maps is *not* the purpose of this script, so you won't find any options to set colors or styles.
 Instead, you will get really nice geo-references vector maps.
 They are intended to be rendered inside browsers where you can add lot's of CSS and JavaScript magic.
-Or course, you can open and edit them in Inkscape/Illustrator, too.
+Of course, you can open and edit them in Inkscape/Illustrator, too.

 ### Prerequisites